RafaelCartenet/MFCC_STMVN/README.md

 ---

 This normalization turns out to show interesting results.
-Furthermore, in a practical application, a short-term variance is easier to compute than a normalization over all available samples in a dataset.
+Furthermore, in a practical application, a short-term variance is easier to compute than a normalization over all available samples from a dataset.

 However, this normalization is heavy regarding computations.
 Indeed at every frame the mean and variance is computed using the neigbhour frames.
 At the timestamp t, frames [t-L/2, ..., t+L/2] are used to compute mean and variance.
 At the timestamp t+1, frames [t-L/2+1, ..., t+L/2+1] are used to compute mean and variance.

-Rather than recomputing mean and variance from scratch at every single time step we can instead compute the **reccurence formulas** of the mean and variance, which implies much less computations.
+Rather than recomputing mean and variance from scratch at every single time step we can instead find the **reccurence formulas** of the mean and variance, which implies much less computations.

 ---